exercism/v3/docs/concept-exercises.md

 ### `.docs/introduction.md`

-This file provides an introduction to the concept.
-It should be explicit about what the exercise teaches and provide a short, concise introduction to the concept(s).
-The aim is to give the user the just enough context to figure things out themselves and solve the exercise, as research has shown that self-discovery is the most effective learning experience.
+This file contains an introduction to the concept.
+It should be explicit about what the student should learn from the exercise, and provide a short, concise introduction to the concept(s).
+The aim is to give the student just enough context to figure things out themselves and solve the exercise, as research has shown that self-discovery is the most effective learning experience.
 Mentioning technical terms that the student can Google if they so want, is preferable over including any code samples or an extensive description.
 For example we might describe a string as a "Sequence of Unicode characters" or a "series of bytes" or "an object".
-Unless the user **needs** to understand the details of what those mean to be able to solve the exercise we should not give more info in this introduction - instead allowing the student to Google, ignore, or map their existing knowledge.
+Unless the student needs to understand the details of what those mean to be able to solve the exercise we should not give more info in this introduction - instead allowing the student to Google, ignore, or map their existing knowledge.

 See the C# floating-point-numbers exercise's [introduction.md file][csharp-docs-introduction.md] for an example.

 ### `.docs/instructions.md`

-This file provides instructions for the exercise.
-It should explicitly explain what the user needs to do (define a function with the signature `X.y(...)` that takes an A and returns a Z), and provide at least one example usage of that function.
+This file contains instructions for the exercise.
+It should explicitly explain what the student needs to do (define a method with the signature `X(...)` that takes an A and returns a Z), and provide at least one example usage of that function.
 If there are multiple tasks within the exercise, it should provide an example of each.

 See the C# floating-point-numbers exercise's [instructions.md file][csharp-docs-instructions.md] for an example.

 ### `.docs/hints.md`

-If the user gets stuck, we will allow them to click a button requesting a hint, which shows this file.
-We will softly discourage them using it.
+If the student gets stuck, we will allow them to click a button requesting a hint, which shows this file.
+This will not be a "recommended" path and we will (softly) discourage them using it unless they can't progress without it.
+As such, it's worth considering that the student reading it will be a little confused/overwhelmed and maybe frustrated.

 The file should contain both general and task-specific "hints".
 These hints should be enough to unblock almost any user.
 They might link to the docs of the functions that need to be used.